vierth/chinesetextreuse/README.md

 The included corpus is derived from the Kanripo shadow repository at https://github.com/kr-shadow/KR2 It is a limited collection of historical documents to be used for testing the algorithm.
 Thanks to Christian Wittern for the compilation of this dataset.

+The corpus was chosen for a balance between size and speed of processing to demonstrate the code.
+It should stay under 16GB of RAM, but depending on your exact set up, it may exceed this.

 ## Optional
 ## index_corpus.py